 Book An Author Talk

-Since the publication of my debut novel Empire of the Waves: Voyage of the Moon Child (Puffin) it has been my great joy to visit schools, libraries, and literary festivals to share my love of books and writing with primary students, high school students, and adults.
+Since the publication of my debut novel Empire of the Waves: Voyage of the Moon Child (Penguin) it has been my great joy to visit schools, libraries, and literary festivals to share my love of books and writing with primary students, high school students, and adults.
 Stories are a light in dark places!
-I am passionate about working with schools to develop dynamic writing workshops for students and teachers across (and beyond!) the curriculum.
+As a writer, reader, and experienced teacher I am passionate about working with schools to develop dynamic writing workshops for students and teachers across (and beyond!) the curriculum.